John Ewbank Leefe: Education and career

 He was the son of Octavus Leefe of Richmond, Yorkshire, an alderman and magistrate, and his wife Mary Wright, daughter of Thomas Wright of Richmond.
 In 1831 he matriculated at Trinity College, Cambridge.
 He graduated there B.A.
 (24th Wrangler) in 1835 and M.A. in 1838.
 He was ordained a deacon (Oxford) in 1838 and became a priest in 1840.
 He became in 1841 a vicar at St Mary the Virgin, Saffron Walden (near the Audley End House and Gardens).
-From 1844 to 1849 he was a canon at Bishopwearmouth.
+From 1844 to 1849 he was a curate at Bishopwearmouth.
 From 1849 to 1882 he was the vicar of Cresswell, Northumberland.
 He retired to Highcliff, Coatham, Redcar.

 Leefe was elected a Fellow of the Linnean Society on 19 November 1868.
 He was a member of the Tynesides Naturalists' Field Club (founded in 1846), became their vice-president, and president from 1873 to 1874.
 He collected in various locations in England, the north of Wales, the Scottish Borderlands, and the far north of Scotland.
 Most of his letters and botanical specimens are at Kew.
 He recorded rainfall and temperature data at Cresswell until 1881.